domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Never boast (unless you're hungry) - you'll eat your words.

-If anything in life is easy, you're doing it wrong.
+If anything in life is easy, you're not doing it right (i.e., you're doing it wrong).
+Nothing's easy if done well.
 (More realistically, if anything in life is easy, you're either doing it sub-optimally, or you've already learned how to do it optimally.)

 Strive for excellence.
 Whether you achieve it or not doesn't matter.
 'Tis the strive that counts.
 Also, do it for yourself - no one else ultimately cares, and if for some reason they do, it's equally possible they want you to fail as succeed (ignore 'em!).